-To change the number of points in the derivative calculation, Choose Settings or Settings For FILENAME from the file menu.
+To change the number of points in the derivative calculation, open the File menu and choose Settings For FILENAME.
 Then adjust the number of points for derivative calculations and select OK.

-Logger Pro and LabQuest use a derivative function for some tasks, including calculating velocity and acceleration from Motion Detector data.
-See How does Logger Pro calculate velocity and acceleration from Motion Detector data?
+Logger Pro, Graphical Analysis, Vernier Video Analysis, and LabQuest App use a derivative function for some tasks, including calculating velocity and acceleration from position data.
+See How do Logger Pro, Graphical Analysis, LabQuest app, and Vernier Video Analysis calculate velocity and acceleration?